-Red vs. blue: the battle of the welding titans.
-We all love a good rivalry, whether it’s your favorite football team or Wendy’s roasting McDonalds on twitter.
+Like Lincoln, Miller welders are made in various parts of the world, but as U.S.-based companies with a long history, the rivalry between these welding machines is especially heated in The States.
+We all love a good rivalry, whether it’s your favorite football team or Wendy's roasting McDonald's on Twitter.
 One fire that welders love to fuel is the rivalry between Lincoln and Miller.

 Where It All Started